craigtwall/100DaysOfCloud/Journey/002/Readme.md

 2) The cost for creating cost alerts: Cost management features are listed as [Free](https://azure.microsoft.com/en-us/pricing/details/cost-management/) by Microsoft.

+3) The budget alert setup asks for an email, so once the $2.50 threshold is hit, Azure will send me an email to notify me.

+4) Where Cost Alerts are found in the Azure Portal: Cost Management + Billing is a good spot to find info on recurring charges.
+However, the "Cost Alerts" section on the sidebar in any Azure resource will get you to the cost alerts scoped to that resource.
+For example, clicking "Cost Alerts" under the Subscription will load the alerts scoped to the subscription.

 ## Cloud Research

 - "Cost Alerts" versus "Budgets" was a little confusing, maybe because since my account doesn't have an Enterprise agreement, the only cost alerts I could really setup WERE the budgets.
 Still, I expected the budget alert to show up under "Cost alerts", and it didn't.